OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

  | <RECORD_VALUE_N> | Float 32 or Unsigned Integer 32 or Boolean or Character String  |       |

-The raster values of a Georef_metadata are interpreted to correspond to the entry of the "values" table containing the metadata to be associated with one or more points in raster space.
+The raster values of a `georef_metadata` are interpreted to correspond to the entry of the "values" table containing the metadata to be associated with one or more points in raster space.
 The `NoData` value is 0, hence the first entry in the "values" table will always contain 0 or NULL values.

-Figure 2 shows structure of BAG Georef_metadata for an elevation layer encapsulated using HDF-5.
+Figure 2 shows structure of BAG `georef_metadata` for an elevation layer encapsulated using HDF-5.
 ```
-$ h5dump -A examples/sample-data/bag_compound_layer.bag -g /BAG_root/Georef_metadata examples/sample-data/bag_compound_layer.bag
+$ h5dump -A examples/sample-data/bag_georefmetadata_layer.bag -g /BAG_root/georef_metadata examples/sample-data/bag_georefmetadata_layer.bag
-HDF5 "examples/sample-data/bag_compound_layer.bag" {
+HDF5 "examples/sample-data/bag_georefmetadata_layer.bag" {
-GROUP "/BAG_root/Georef_metadata" {
+GROUP "/BAG_root/georef_metadata" {
    GROUP "Elevation" {
       DATASET "keys" {
          DATATYPE  H5T_STD_U16LE